Shail-Shouryya/D3-data-visualization/README.md

 ## Background

 Welcome to the newsroom!
-In this project, we will be tasked with analyzing the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements for a major metro paper to help readers understand our findings.
+In this project, we will be analyzing the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements for a major metro paper to help readers understand our findings.

 The editor wants us to run a series of feature stories about the health risks facing particular demographics.
 She's counting on us to sniff out the first story idea by sifting through information from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System.